ArmanMal/webscrape/README.md

-Searches google given a query and number of results Filters out youtube and forum links
-Lists URLs
-Opens multiple web-pages for that search
+This searches google and opens multiple links for that query.